Water sports in Sydney

-For boating and sailing, join the crew at Darling Harbour’s Sailing Sydney and experience the wind in the sails of an America’s Cup yacht.
-Or hire a skipper and a yacht from EastSail, Rushcutters Bay, and explore the harbour at a more leisurely pace.
-And you'll find plenty of charter boats available in Sydney.
+For harbour sailing, join the crew of in Darling Harbour and experience the billowing sails of a former America’s Cup yacht.
+Or hire a skipper and a yacht from EastSail, in Rushcutters Bay, and explore one of the world’s finest natural harbours and drop anchor in a secluded bay for lunch.

-To explore the harbour at a slower pace, rent a single or double kayak by the hour or by the day, or take a guided tour.
-With Sydney Harbour Kayaks at Spit Bridge, Mosman, paddle around Middle Harbour, past cliffs and stunning homes built on impressive inclines close to relatively untouched bushland.
-Your guide will regale you with the harbour’s military history, shipwrecks, colourful rock formations and notable characters.
+To explore the harbour at a slower pace, rent a kayak or take a guided tour.
+With Sydney Harbour Kayaks at Spit Bridge, Mosman, paddle around Middle Harbour, past cliffs and stunning homes.
+Your guide will regale you with the harbour’s military history, shipwrecks and notable characters.

-The clarity of the water in the harbour and the ocean makes it perfect for diving and snorkelling throughout the year.
-To learn more about snorkelling or to investigate going deep to explore wrecks, there’s plenty of information.
+The clarity of the water in the harbour and the sea makes Sydney perfect for snorkelling and diving.
+To learn more about snorkelling or to investigate going deep to explore wrecks, Dive Centre Manly has plenty of information.
 Sydney Underwater Scooter Tours has a guided tour of Gordons Bay.